codepr/webcrawler-from-scratch/chapter1/crawling-logic.md

 The other concerns about letting unlimited concurrency are the most known regarding the resources of the host machine:

-* goroutines are cheap and can spawned in millions, each goroutine has a memory cost around 2-5 Kbs, clearly those millions put a toll in memory usage
+* goroutines are cheap and can be spawned in millions, each goroutine has a memory cost around 2-5 Kbs, clearly those millions would put a toll in terms of memory usage
-* the number of file descriptors grows really fast, under linux without increasing it with `ulimit n` the limit is reached pretty fast as every TCP connection rely on a socket; this is especially true if the crawler needs also to maintain a pool of connections to a DB or store data on disk
+* the number of opened state file descriptors grows really fast, under Linux without increasing it with `ulimit n` the limit is reached pretty fast as every TCP connection relies on a socket; this is especially true if the crawler needs also to maintain a pool of connections to a DB or store data on disk

 **crawler.go**